joef551/amq-tools/README.md

 The idea behind this project is to provide an ActiveMQ client tool that can be used to simulate a variety of different client use-cases.

-Run the following to do the initial build:
+Run the following to build the project:

-$ mvn clean install -Dmaven.test.skip=true
+$ mvn clean package

+The above will build two jar files in the project's target directory: amq-tools.jar and uber-amq-tools.jar.
+The former contains only the project's class files, while the latter also contains all of the project's dependencies.

-Use the 'runp' and 'runc' scripts to run the producer and consumer, respectively.
+From the project's home or top-level directory, use the 'runp' and 'runc' scripts to run the producer and consumer, respectively.
 Some examples:

 1. To display all producer options